jcubic/dotfiles/README.md

 ### GNU Emacs

+Feel free to look around and copy whatever you find usefull.

-clone the repo and use this to load all the files:
+To execute everything clone the repo and use this to load all the files:

 ```elisp
 (add-to-list 'load-path "~/path/dotfiles/emacs/packages")